Interview with Lucía Agirre & Tracey Bashkoff

 In the 1930s, in an attempt to explain her cryptic systems of words, symbols, colors and letter combinations, the artist compiled in a notebook entitled, Letters and Words pertaining to Works by Hilma af Klint some definitions.
 While she provides this fascinating lexicon, words and letters often had multiple meanings, some complicated and confusing.
 Still, it can be illuminating and thought-provoking.
 For example, the rose or red stands for selfishness, a temple represents individuality, the snail or spiral represents development or evolution, letter W may represent matter while the U may stand for the spirit, making WU a duality, and many other curious symbols.

-One of her most known series is the one devoted to the Swan.
+One of her most known series is the one devoted to the swan.
 What is the meaning of the swan figure in her paintings?

 The swan appears in several series, but one is specially devoted to this bird.
 In addition to the Swan’s significance in mythology and ancient legends, for Helena Blavatsky, founder of Theosophy, this bird symbolized the grandeur of the spirit.